The best games of 2017

 2018: Pokémon for Nintendo Switch

-2016 was a pretty solid anniversary year for Pokémon, thanks to the solid 1-2 punch of Pokémon Go during the summer and Pokémon Sun and Moon late last year.
+2016 was a pretty solid anniversary year for Pokémon, thanks to the solid 1-2 punch of Pokémon Go during the summer and Pokémon Sun and Moon in the fall.
 However, 2017 has been the year of Switch, with franchises like Zelda and Mario rightfully dominating the headlines.
 While this year's Ultra Sun and Moon were somewhat underwhelming, next year may bring us a Pokémon game for Switch.
 It's not just that the Switch is looking like it will be Nintendo's most popular console of all time or that Pokémon is a popular franchise: This will be the first core Pokémon game on a home console.
 The fact that the Switch is also portable probably factored into the decision to put it there, as it won't stray too far from the series' roots.
 Face-to-face interaction has always been a hallmark of Pokémon, and the Switch's early marketing played up the social aspect of the system.
 Pokémon Switch might be the title that truly realizes that potential.

 Andrew Tarantola Senior Editor